droglenc/NCMTH107/modules/1SampleZ_Prep.md

 1. What is the formula to compute a confidence region in a 1-Sample Z-Test?
 1. What are the assumptions of a 1-Sample Z-Test?
 1. What characteristics define when a 1-Sample Z-Test will be used?
+1. What R function is used to perform a 1-Sample Z-Test with raw data?

 ----